graps1/flow-matching-for-time-series/README.md

 ### Training models

-This can be done by executing the script `trainer.py` in the `src/fmfts/experiments` section.
+This can be done by executing the scripts `trainer.py` or `trainer.sh` in the `src/fmfts/experiments` section.
 The `trainer.py` script provides some outputs.
-For better visualization, I have also implemented some [tensorboard functionality](https://docs.pytorch.org/docs/stable//tensorboard.html) that tracks the training process.
+For better visualization, we have also implemented some [tensorboard functionality](https://docs.pytorch.org/docs/stable//tensorboard.html) that tracks the training process.
 Visualize the training by running

     tensorboard --logdir <experiment>/runs